avian-annotator/FYP/README.md

 2. Download docker desktop.
 Then open it.
 3. Set up the .env.local, .env.development.local, .env.mock.local, .env.production.local.
 This is not important, though could be if you want to override things lcoally
 4. run `bun run setup`.
 Install the deps if any of the commands fail.
-5. run `docker-compose up --build`.
+5. run `docker-compose -f docker-compose.local.yml up --build`.
 This should start up everything locally.
 6. Connect pgAdmin4 to your postgres db.
 Create a database as whatever you set DATABSE_NAME to.
 7. Copy and paste setup.sql and execute it.
 This file sets the default admin username and password to be admin and admin respectively.